(Pocket-lint) - Samsung announced the next generation of its Galaxy Watch in the form of the Galaxy Watch 3 in August 2020.

 - Galaxy Watch 3: 1.4-inch/1.2-inch, 360 x 360 pixels, AMOLED

-All current Samsung Galaxy Watch models have Super AMOLED round screens protected by Corning Gorilla Glass DX and they all have 360 x 360 pixel resolutions.
-The Galaxy Watch 3 has the same.
+All three Samsung Galaxy Watch models being compared here have Super AMOLED round screens protected by Corning Gorilla Glass DX and they all have 360 x 360 pixel resolutions.

 The 46mm original Samsung Galaxy Watch has a 1.3-inch display, while the 42mm model has a 1.2-inch display.